algritz/lmi-calculator-integration-tests/README.md

 #* Execution
 * _run_ ruby main.rb
-* follow the instructions on-screen
+* follow the instructions on-screen, should the preference file be invalid